SomeWeekendReading/someweekendreading.github.io/_posts/2023-07-19-gop-demonic-rushmore.md

 minds.
 So I consulted the Weekend Publisher, a.k.a. "my cat", about what to do.
 He didn't say much (not even
 [in French, as he sometimes does]({{ site.baseurl }}/misbranding-chatgpt-french/)).
-He just leaned over the edge of the table and looked kind of barfy.
+He answered in interpretive mime, by just leaning over the edge of the table and looking kinda barfy.

 Barfy: that does sort of sum up the situation, doesn't it?